dablon/CleanArchitecture/README.md

->## NOTE: This repo is a fork of Steve Smith's [Clean Architecture](https://github.com/ardalis/CleanArchitecture) repo with additional code to facilitate publication as a
+>## NOTE: This repo is a fork of GregTrevellick  [Clean Architecture](https://github.com/GregTrevellick/CleanArchitecture)  repo with additional code to facilitate publication as a

 <!--BadgesSTART-->
 <!-- Powered by https://github.com/GregTrevellick/ReadMeSynchronizer -->